 - 1. Remove the side-panel cover. - 2.
-Choose a cable-section according to the relevant specifications. - 3.
+Choose the cable cross-section in accordance with the relevant specifications. - 3.
 Connect the lines as shown on the electrical connection diagram.

 4. Fix the line in the strain relief and reassemble the unit.